sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-production/index.md

 production.
 A workflow like this helps prevent bugs and unfinished code from being released to your users.

-Sharetribe Flex offers
+Sharetribe offers
 [three different environment types](https://www.sharetribe.com/docs/concepts/flex-environments/#environment-types) – Live, Test, and Dev.
-You should connect your client application with the corresponding marketplace environment, i.e. your client environment intended for development should use environment variables that point to your dev environment in Flex.
+You should connect your client application with the corresponding marketplace environment, i.e. your client environment intended for development should use environment variables that point to your dev environment in Sharetribe.

-More specifically, the workflow recommended with Flex is that you have three deployments of your client application:
+More specifically, the workflow recommended with Sharetribe is that you have three deployments of your client application:

 - production deployment, connected to your live environment and running real transactions